 The Admiral Hotel Mobile, Curio Collection by Hilton

-The Admiral Hotel Mobile is the first Curio property in the state of Alabama.
+The Admiral Hotel Mobile is a boutique hotel property just a block from the downtown Mobile action.
 On hot days, refresh yourself in the outdoor pool or at the Corner Bar.

 Watch this video for a room tour at The Admiral Hotel Mobile.